arthur7373/linux-training/level2/2-5-SSH.md

 ### SSH HardeningTips

-Changes below are to be done in the SSH Server config:
+Changes below are to be done in the SSH Server configuration file:

 `/etc/ssh/sshd_config`

 #### Changing the listening port
 Some say that obscurity is not security but that's not true.
 Any measure that makes attacking your system harder can be valid.
-One of the effective measures is changing the SSH port.
+One of the effective measures is **changing the SSH port**.
+> NOTE: If firewall (`firewalld`/`ufw`) is active, then its settings
-> NOTE: In case of firewall, it should be adjusted for the new SSH port
+> need to be adjusted for the new SSH port too.

 ```bash
 #Port 22